mp3il/bluesnap-ios/README.md

 These helper classes provide additional functionality you can take advantage of, such as string valiations and currency conversions.

 ### String Utils and Validations
+#### BSStringUtils (in BSStringUtils.swift)
-**BSStringUtils** supplies string helper functions like removeWhitespaces, removeNoneDigits, etc.
+This string provide string helper functions like removeWhitespaces, removeNoneDigits, etc.

+#### BSValidator (in BSValidator.swift)
-**BSValidator** provides lots of validation functions like isValidEmail, getCcLengthByCardType, formatCCN, getCCTypeByRegex, etc.
+This class provides validation functions like isValidEmail, getCcLengthByCardType, formatCCN, getCCTypeByRegex, etc. to help you format credit card information, and validate user details.
-The code is self-explanatory and has comments where needed.

 ### Handling currencies and rates
 These currency structures and methods assist you in performing currency conversions during checkout.